ourworldventures/www_ourparadise/content/locations/index.md

 </p>

 <p style='font-size: 15px'>
-We operate 4 boats on the Nile in the original Dahabeya style, each boat has solar and is made as organic as possible.
+We operate 4 boats on the Nile in the original Dahabiya style, each boat has solar and is made as organic as possible.
 The Nile is an incredibly fertile area in Africa and is fundamental for the survival of millions of people, today it's not going well enough, education and concrete action is needed now.
 </p>

 <p style='font-size: 15px'>